-Warren: DTE hike will slow upgrades
+Warren says DTE rate hike to slow street light upgrades

 Warren — Mayor James Fouts says a proposed utility rate increase will pinch the budgets of municipalities such as his that want to switch streetlights to energy-efficient LEDs.